chaos-mesh/website/docs/chaosctl-tool.md

 If your Chaosd does not generate a TLS certificate, you can use Chaosctl to easily generate the certificate through the command lines.
 In the following use cases, Chaosctl runs commands through different schemes.

-**Case 1**:The nodes where Chaosctl runs can access Kubernetes clusters and connect to a physical machine using SSH tools.
+**Case 1**: The nodes where Chaosctl runs can access Kubernetes clusters and connect to a physical machine using SSH tools.

 Run the following commands to complete the operations:

-In this scenario, execute the following command to complete the following operations:

 - Command: Use `chaosctl pm init` command: